darkweak/souin/README.md

 ```

 ### Webgo middleware
-To use Souin as webgo middleware, you can refer to the [Webgo plugin integration folder](https://github.com/darkweak/souin/tree/master/plugins/webgo) to discover how to configure it.
+To use Souin as webgo middleware, you can refer to the [Webgo middleware integration folder](https://github.com/darkweak/souin/tree/master/plugins/webgo) to discover how to configure it.
 You just have to define a new webgo router and tell to the instance to use the process method like below:
 ```go
 import (